3-1-1-Codeup/project/workbooks/gabby/script_v2.md

 - We chose the 3-1-1 department logs because we wanted to ensure that everyone throughout San Antonio has an equal opportunity for having their case solved on time.
 - We also got supplemental data regarding the demographics of each district from the San Antonio 2020 website.
 - The reason we chose this website as a data source is that the Department of Planning and Community Development published the site as a summary report of the demographic distributions of San Antonio using the US Census Bureau results.
-- WHY DO WE CARE?
+- You may be wondering why did we choose this topic?
 - Imagine there is an aggressive loose dog on your street and you are unable to leave your house without being attacked.
 - You call 3-1-1 and they say they will come pick up the dog.
-- But it's been days and the dog is still there.
+- But hours turn into days and the dog is still there.
-- So you start to wonder, is it an issue on just my side of town or is just a department response time issue?
+- So you start to wonder, is timeliness an issue on just my side of town or is a department issue?

 # CLICK
 ### Prepare